Newbie-coder09/YTDLP-MadeEasy/README.md

 ## Available Commands:
 ### Notes:
-* Open Terminal or Command Propt where the script is located and then type these commands.
+* Open Terminal or Command Prompt where the script is located and then type these commands.
 * Replace sh in beginning of these commands with bash in Windows.
 ### Updating YT-DLP:
 ````